rsiemens/squids/docs/guide.rst

 - :meth:`.App.post_send` - Runs producer side just after the task is sent to the SQS queue.
 - :meth:`.App.pre_task` - Runs consumer side after the message is consumed, but just before the task is run.
 - :meth:`.App.post_task` - Runs consumer side after the message is consumed and the task is run.
-- :meth:`.App.report_queue_stats` - A callback that the command line consumer calls ocassionally with various queue statistics.

 .. code-block:: python